 Dr. Brinton has received local, state and national recognition and has appeared in over 100 media outlets, including national and international broadcasts.
-In addition to her scholarly scientific pursuits, Dr. Brinton leads the USC Science, Technology and Research (STAR) Program, which has enabled inner city high school students to join a USC research laboratory for a full year, to learn science by conducting real scientific research.
+In addition to her scholarly scientific pursuits, Dr. Brinton has formerly lead the USC Science, Technology and Research (STAR) Program, which has enabled inner city high school students to join a USC research laboratory for a full year, to learn science by conducting real scientific research.
 Since inception in 1989, the STAR Program has impacted over 650 high school students.

 SCHOLARSHIP WITH CONSEQUENCE

 Dr. Brinton’s scientific endeavors have been translated into two NIH National Institute on Aging funded clinical trials.
 This is an especially remarkable achievement for a single investigator, as each of these clinical trials target a different system, the first the estrogenic and bioenergetic system of the brain and the second the regenerative system of the brain.
 PhytoSERMs are designed as a prevention strategy in women and Allopregnanolone is designed to regenerate the brain in both men and women with Alzheimer’s.